Lectures on AKSZ Sigma Models for Physicists: AKSZ Construction of Topological Field Theories

-where $S_q$ is a quantum BV action.
+where $S_q$ is the quantum BV action, which is a deformation of a classical BV action $S_q = S + \cdots$.
 This equation is equivalent to the quantum master equation:

-The above definition of an odd Laplace operator $\Delta$ is formal because $\Map(\calX, \calM)$ is infinite dimensions.
-A naive measure $\brho$ has a divergence and needs a regularization.
-Moreover even if a graded manifold is in finite dimensions, the solutions of the quantum master equation have obstructions depending on topological property of a manifold.
-The readers should refer to \cite{Bonechi:2007ar} \cite{Bonechi:2009kx} \cite{Cattaneo:2008yf} for analysis of obstructions of quantum master equation related to the odd Laplace operator in AKSZ theories.
+The above definition of the odd Laplace operator $\Delta$ is formal, because $\Map(\calX, \calM)$ is infinite dimensional in general.
+The naive measure $\brho$ is divergent and needs regularization.
+Moreover, even if the graded manifold is finite dimensional, the solutions of the quantum master equation have obstructions, that depend on the topological properties of the base manifold.
+We refer to Refs.\citenum{Bonechi:2007ar, Bonechi:2009kx, Cattaneo:2008yf} for analyses of the obstructions of the quantum master equation related to the odd Laplace operator in AKSZ theories.